All Episodes

 Time Text

-You know, folks, uh, our broadcast engineer here, Brian is getting married uh this weekend.
+You know, folks, our broadcast engineer here, Brian, is getting married this weekend.

-And he went out and he he he bought uh he bought his bride to be a new car.
+And he went out and he bought his bride to be a new car.

 And he's got it out here.

-I'm looking at it on our security camera complex and uh complimenting him.
+I'm looking at it on our security camera complex and complimenting it.

 Greetings, folks.

-Here we are, the one and only EIB network, L. Rushbaugh at the Limbaugh Institute for Advanced Conservative Studies.
+Here we are, the one and only EIB network, El Rush Bow at the Limbaugh Institute for Advanced Conservative Studies.

 Michelle Robinson, 36, pleaded guilty on Friday to charges of 13 violations of election law and of possession of crack cocaine and a crack pipe.

-But some of the cards she turned in on February 7, 2001, were made out in the names of several dead former city aldermen, triggering straight and uh state and federal criminal investigations.
+Some of the cards she turned in on February 7, 2001 were made out in the names of several dead former city aldermen triggering state and federal criminal investigations.

-So uh so last Friday, Robinson admitted in court that she had filled out 13 fraudulent voter cards, including ones for now deceased Alderman Albert Red Villa and Nelene Joyce, whose daughter is the St. Louis Circuit attorney.
+So last Friday, Robinson admitted in court that she had filled out 13 fraudulent voter cards, including ones for now-deceased aldermen Albert Red Villa and Nalene Joyce, whose daughter is the St. Louis Circuit Attorney.

 Judge David Mason of the 22nd Judicial Circuit Court of Missouri sentenced her to four years of probation on both the drug and election charges, but she could face three years in jail if she violates her probation.

-She must also get training in transcendental meditation and uh perform 180 hours of uh community service.
+She must also get training in transcendental meditation and perform 180 hours of community service.

 That's right.

-It is a uh uh, you know, you're the maharishi, uh my namesake.
+It is a, you know, Maharishi, Mahesh Yoga, my namesake.

-The Maharishi Mahesh Yogi, uh, which the judge believes in is an effective relaxation and stress management program.
+I am the Maharashi, the Maharishi Mahesh Yogi, which the judge believes in is an effective relaxation and stress management program.

-Go to this big enough initiation ceremony, and they give you this mantra, and you're supposed to uh, you know, they tell you how to do it and all that, but the objective is cosmic consciousness.
+Go to this big initiation ceremony and they give you this mantra and you're supposed to, you know, they tell you how to do it and all that, but the objective is cosmic consciousness.

-And uh it's a 20-minute, twice-daily routine in uh in which the meditator silently focuses on a mantra to induce relaxation and dive into a state of pure consciousness.
+And it's a 20-minute, twice-daily routine in which the meditator silently focuses on a mantra to induce relaxation and dive into a state of pure consciousness.

-Five were sentenced to probation and one hundred hours of community uh service.
+Five were sentenced to probation and 100 hours of community service.

-You know, I don't know if it's still there, but uh the Maharishi had a university, I think it was in Iowa.
+You know, I don't know if it's still there, but the Maharishi had a university, I think it was in Iowa, Maharishi U.

-Maharishi U. And uh we uh we were speculating one day, we don't know if they have any sports teams there, but we figured if oh, they do they have a bad they did have a basketball team, and we were speculating on what's the cheer uh when the other teams at the free throw line or whatever block that vibe blocked that vibe.
+And we were speculating on what's the cheer when the other teams at the free throw line or whatever block that vibe.

-Anyway, it's strange sentence, but um I mean the things coming out of the court system today sometimes defy uh understanding.
+Anyway, that's a strange sentence, but I mean, things coming out of the court system today sometimes defy understanding.

-Looks like he's gonna lose his gig uh on uh the CBS Evening News to Katie Kurick.
+Looks like he's going to lose his gig on the CBS Evening News to Katie Couric.

-Uh big news that the announcement's gonna come this week.
+Big news that the announcement's going to come this week.

 There's a lot of buzz about this.

-Schiefer apparently has brought the numbers up a little bit on the CBS evening news, but they're so far down that he hasn't gotten close to anybody else at ABC or uh NBC.
+Schieffer apparently has brought the numbers up a little bit on the CBS Evening News, but they're so far down that he hasn't gotten close to anybody else at ABC or NBC.

 But we've put together a montage here.